This page details prerelease information and/or media for Undertale.

 On February 4, 2013, Toby posted a joke reply in a friend's forum thread on Starmen.net, in which he claimed to be working on a sequel to the (likely also a joke) EarthBound hack "UnderBound", titled "UnderBound 2".
 The images and music shown were in reality from an early version of Undertale, and feature several differences from their final versions.

-The image on the right shows the earliest revealed screenshot of the game.
+This image shows the earliest revealed screenshot of the game.
 While most of it looks similar to how the final game looks, the options at the bottom are different, with a "Talk" choice instead of "Act", "Spare" instead of "Mercy", and a "Spell" option that's not in the final (its graphics are present but unused, however).
 No visible LV meter has been implemented.
 The Froggit enemies are called "TestMonster", and the spots on its chest are slightly different than the final's.

 Frisk originally had black outlines and darker hair and shoes.
-This was changed to a lighter brown in the final.
+This was changed to a lighter brown in the demo, and in the final.

 The regular battle theme, "Enemy Approaching", was one of the earliest tracks written for the game.
 The version from the PK Hack thread is slightly incomplete, notably missing the outro the final has and the beep-y instrument from 0:21 on.